-The purpose of the Executive Committee is to discharge the responsibilities of the Board of Trustees and act upon any matter within the jurisdiction of the Board, except to grant degrees or to make removals from office.
-Any such determinations and actions shall be the determinations and actions of the full Board and shall be reported to the full Board at its next meeting.
+The purpose of the Executive Committee is to discharge the responsibilities of the Board of Trustees and act upon any matter within the jurisdiction of the Board, except to grant degrees, make removals from office, or make any determinations or actions that under the bylaws shall be made by the full Board.

 Review of Charter

 This charter shall be reviewed and reassessed by the Executive Committee at least annually, and any proposed changes shall be submitted to the Board of Trustees for approval.

 As defined in the Bylaws of the University, the Executive Committee is composed of the Chair of the Board (to serve as Chair), the Vice Chair of the Board (to serve as Vice Chair), the Secretary of the Board, the President of the University, the Chair of each standing committee, any Past Chairs of the Board who remain active members of the Board shall constitute the Executive Committee of the Board.
 A quorum of any meeting of the Executive Committee shall consist of a majority of its voting members.

 The Secretary of the Corporation or his/her designee shall serve as staff to the Committee.

 Meetings shall be held in conjunction with regularly scheduled meetings of the Board, or as deemed necessary by the Chair of the Committee.
 Meetings may be in person or telephonic and the Chair shall present any findings or recommendations to the full Board of Trustees.